Skip to content

 Backend Use it for

-FfmpegRecorder Region capture on macOS, Windows, and Linux Xorg.
+FfmpegRecorder Deprecated legacy explicit region capture on macOS and explicit Windows/Linux ffmpeg backends.
 (Throws on Wayland — use WaylandPortalRecorder there.)
-Default for "no window in mind".

-ScreenCaptureKitRecorder macOS-only window-targeted capture via the bundled Swift helper.
+ScreenCaptureKitRecorder macOS-only window-targeted and region capture via the spectre-recording-macos Swift helper.

-WaylandPortalRecorder Linux Wayland-only via xdg-desktop-portal and a bundled Rust helper.
+WaylandPortalRecorder Linux Wayland region capture via xdg-desktop-portal (SourceType.MONITOR) and the spectre-recording-linux Rust helper.

 Per-OS prerequisites